himanshu475/Vibely/README.md

 - **Tailwind CSS**: A utility-first CSS framework for rapid styling.
 - **React Router Dom**: For handling client-side routing and navigation.
 - **Axios**: For making API requests to the backend.
 - **Context API**: For global state management of user authentication.

+### 📅 Next Steps & Future Features

+This project is a work in progress, with the following features planned:

+- **Real-time Event Chat**: Implementing Socket.IO for real-time chat rooms for event participants.
+- **AI-based Suggestions**: Recommending events and hobby buddies with similar interests.
+- **User Profiles & Connections**: Adding a public-facing user profile page and a system for making connections.
+- **Google Calendar Integration**: Syncing events with a user's Google Calendar.

 ---